mgmarlow/dom-game-template/README.md

-# DOM game template
+# Simple game template

-Sometimes you don't need a canvas.
+Because sometimes you don't need HTML5 canvas.

 This template is a [snabbdom](https://github.com/snabbdom/snabbdom) +
 [Redux](https://redux-toolkit.js.org/) template for building games with